mvolkmann/mvolkmann.github.com/book/1-svelte/svelte.md

    In this case "sveltejs" is the user name and "template" is the repo.
    The second argument is the name of application and the name of the sub-directory to create.

+   This uses the Rollup module bundler.
+   To use Webpack instead, enter
+   `npx degit sveltejs/template-webpack _`app-name`_

 3. `cd` _`app-name`_